ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/document-query/how-to-use-not-operator.dotnet.markdown

-# Session : Querying : How to use NOT operator?
+# Session : Querying : How to Use NOT Operator

 `IDocumentQuery` contains `NOT` operator which can be used to negate **next** predicate